Sewadius/rust_practice/PROGS.md

 009_Arrays:
 - 001: The program creates an array of length 10 elements i32 with a given step size

+013_Enums:
+- 001: The program uses enum, example of working with "TrafficLights"

 014_OptionEnum:
 - 001: Example of using Option\<i32\> with and without value